grvuolo/liberty-spgi-lab/README.md

 ## 3. Liberty on Containers

+Discover how to move Liberty from virtual machine to a container based enviroment.

-This labs will introduce you first to Contaneirs and then to OpenShfit, to finally guide you on how to deploy Liberty on and OpenShift cluster.
+This labs will introduce you first to Containers and then to OpenShfit, to finally guide you on how to deploy Liberty on and OpenShift cluster.

 **131-Intro-Containers** and **132-Intro-OpenShift** are optional if you are already familiar using podman cli to manage containers and using OpenShift